magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

-Even if the command reported the writing of the `pom.xml` and the `pom.properties` files, which is a misleading message to me, if you take a look at the project directory you'll not see them:
+Even if the command reported the writing of the `pom.xml` and the `pom.properties` files, which is a misleading message to me, if you take a look at the project directory you won't see them:

 ```bash
 tree